bns-hack/Pragadhesh_RoamingKitchen-Bunnyshell/Readme.md

 2. Replace the placeholder values in the `docker-compose.yml` file with your actual configuration values.
 Update the following variables:

     - `{google maps api key}`: Replace with your Google Maps API key.
-    - `{postgreshost}`: Replace with the hostname or IP address of your PostgreSQL database.
+    - `{mysqlhost}`: Replace with the hostname or IP address of your PostgreSQL database.
-    - `{postgresdb}`: Replace with the name of your PostgreSQL database.
+    - `{mysqldb}`: Replace with the name of your MySQL database.
-    - `{postgresuser}`: Replace with the username for accessing the PostgreSQL database.
+    - `{mysqluser}`: Replace with the username for accessing the MySQL database.
-    - `{postgrespassword}`: Replace with the password for accessing the PostgreSQL database.
+    - `{mysqlpassword}`: Replace with the password for accessing the MySQL database.
     - `{openaikey}`: Replace with your OpenAI API key.
     - `{awsaccesskey}`: Replace with your AWS access key.
     - `{awssecretkey}`: Replace with your AWS secret key.